danheck/TreeBUGS/README.md

 4. Check convergence of MCMC chains
 5. Summarize and plot results using functions tailored to MPT models

 These steps are explained in more detail in the package vignette, which can be opened in R by typing `vignette("TreeBUGS")`.

+## Installing TreeBUGS
-Note that TreeBUGS requires a valid installation of the software JAGS (http://mcmc-jags.sourceforge.net/).

-To install the latest stable release of TreeBUGS from CRAN (https://cran.r-project.org/web/packages/TreeBUGS), run:
+TreeBUGS requires the software [JAGS](http://mcmc-jags.sourceforge.net/).
+To install the latest stable release of TreeBUGS from [CRAN](https://cran.r-project.org/web/packages/TreeBUGS), type the following into the R console:
 ```
 install.packages("TreeBUGS")
 ```